Speak to Me

 Harry flinched, and opened his mouth to say something, but didn't. he knew better than that.
 He quickly picked up Remus's letter, and opened it, eyes scanning it quickly.

+He unwrapped the other gift.
 It was two boxes, one stacked on top of the other.
-One was labeled 'From Hagrid' in Hagrid's chicken scratch, and then another one 'From Albus Dumbledore'
+One was labeled 'Frm Hagreed' in Hagrid's chicken scratch, and then another one 'From Albus Dumbledore'

 He opened Hagrid's gift first, gently emptying the contents onto the floor.
 There was a tin of hard fudge, and a card saying 'Happie B-Dae, Hari.
 I miss u.'
 Which was snatched away from him the second he finished reading it.